-Generally speaking, there are currently three types of medications that are U.S. Food and Drug Administration approved to combat opioid addiction: Methadone, Suboxone and Vivitrol.
-These medications come in different forms: pills, dissolvable films and liquids.
+Generally speaking, there are currently three types of medications that are U.S. Food and Drug Administration approved to combat opioid addiction: Methadone, Suboxone, and Vivitrol.
+These medications come in different forms: pills, dissolvable films, and liquids.
 Studies have shown that these forms of medication-assisted treatment when used in conjunction with addiction recovery treatment can raise the one-year sobriety rates to as high 45 to 60%.
 This is a great improvement over the 20 to 30% percent average rate we typically see with treatment alone.
 However, relapse rates appear to be similar for the medications in the long run, but there has been no true head-to-head comparison testing done as of yet.
 Doctors agree that these medications work best when they’re paired with treatment and support (ex. rehab, intensive outpatient program (IOP), and sober living.
-Given the derivatives, the discussion really boils down to a comparison of suboxone vs methadone.

 In the treatment world, the discussion of suboxone vs methadone is raised often.
 There are some differences worthy of consideration.
 First, methadone is the oldest and most proven opioid addiction treatment medication.
 The opioid-based medication helps a person to maintain a safer level of opioids in their body to prevent the shock of withdrawal or incessant cravings.
 Methadone is shown to work best when used for long periods of time, often years.
 Patients are generally weaned off the medication slowly over time and this process must be carefully monitored.
 Methadone can be addictive, so it is the most highly regulated.
 Again, strict regulation and careful monitoring speak to the risks associate with abuse.
 For this reason, pharmaceutical companies explored other options.